 - Who will help you get your message out there

-What ways can I distribute my leaflets and flyers?
+How can I distribute my Leaflets and Flyers?

-The classic way to get a leaflet and flyer into the hands of your customers – via their letterboxes.
+The classic way to get a Leaflet and Flyer into the hands of your customers is via their letterboxes through a door drop.

 - Location: Targeting specific streets and areas?
 Check the company will tailor their deliveries to your needs.

-- Cost: With slightly cheaper plans your leaflet or flyer will likely be delivered with other companies’ leaflets and flyers.
+- Cost: With slightly cheaper plans your Leaflet or Flyer will likely be delivered with other companies’ Leaflets and Flyers.
+If keeping costs down is a priority for you, consider ordering cheap Flyer printing.

 Depending on the products and services you are advertising, delivering directly to other businesses may make more sense than distributing to residential households.